-- Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order1 or a special guardianship order2. - 2.
-Children for whom it can be demonstrated have an exceptional social or medical need to attend Bishop Wood C of E Junior School. - Children from Goldfield Infant and Nursery School transferring at the end of Year 2. - 4.
-Children who have a sibling in the school at the time of admission. - 5.
-Children for whom it is their nearest school This includes all schools except those which allocate places on the basis of faith (membership or practice) before allocating on the basis of distance/location. - 6.
+- 1. Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order1 or a special guardianship order2. - 2.
+Children for whom it can be demonstrated that they have an exceptional social or medical need to attend Bishop Wood C of E Junior School. - 3.
+Children who have a sibling in the school at the time of admission. - 4.
+Children for whom it is their nearest school This includes all schools except those which allocate places on the basis of faith (membership or practice) before allocating on the basis of distance/location. - 5.
+Children from Goldfield Infant and Nursery School transferring at the end of Year 2 - 6.
 All other children.